Andre601/mkdocs-template/README.md

 Note:
 You can call the page `index.md` to make it the default page of a folder.
-If, for example, the wiki is hosted under `Andre601.github.io/wiki-template` and you create `docs/about/index.md` will the context of the index.md be shown when connecting to `Andre601.github.io/wiki-template/about`
+If, for example, the wiki is hosted under `Andre601.github.io/wiki-template` and you create `docs/about/index.md` will the content of the index.md be shown when connecting to `Andre601.github.io/wiki-template/about`

 ### Setup GitHub Actions
 It's recommendet to use GitHub Actions for automatic publishing of the pages on GitHub Pages.